aquariumbio/aquarium/doc/Installation.md

 Keep Going
 --

 Congratulations, you've installed Aquarium.
-Now go to Help and read about Plankton and Oyster.
+Now go to Help and read about Plankton, Krill, and Oyster.